ucsd-ml-arts/generative-text-bizarrecrispyd/README.md

 ## Model/Data

-- trained models - RNN & GPT 2
+- trained models - RNN
 - training data - 【love_total.txt】
   - short sample love letter mixed with some poetic sentences, famous love letter in the history and also short stories, which is collected by myself via internet
 - result - 【Love, true or fake? - Questionnaire.pdf】